michalkotlinski/www/md/faq_es.md

 ### Will there be another opportunity to purchase tokens?

 There will be only one DAO token presale.
-Once launched during the course of 2016, the Slock DAO will be fully autonomous and decentralized.
+Once launched during the course of 2016, the DAO will be fully autonomous and decentralized.
 How it then manages itself, including decisions on its finances, is entirely up to 'it'.
 DAO token holders will hold voting rights, be able to submit proposals, and pass motions.

 ### How will the DAO control the funds it receives during the presale?